Al Capp: Public figure

-In addition to his public service work for charitable organizations for the handicapped, Capp also served on the National Reading Council, which was organized to combat illiteracy.
+In addition to his public service work for charitable organizations for disabled people, Capp also served on the National Reading Council, which was organized to combat illiteracy.
 He published a column ("Wrong Turn Onto Sesame Street") challenging federally funded public television endowments in favor of educational comics—which, according to Capp, "didn't cost a dime in taxes and never had.
 I pointed out that a kid could enjoy Sesame Street without learning how to read, but he couldn't enjoy comic strips unless he could read; and that a smaller investment in getting kids to read by supplying them with educational matter in such reading form might make better sense."

 Capp's academic interests included being one of nineteen original "Trustees and Advisors" for "Endicott, Junior College for Young Woman", located in Pride's Crossing (Beverly), Massachusetts, which was founded in 1939.
 Al Capp is listed in the 1942 Mingotide Yearbook, representing the first graduating class from what is now the 4-year school known as Endicott College.
 The yearbook entry includes his credential as a "Cartoonist for United Feature Syndicate" and a resident of New York City.

-"Comics," wrote Capp in 1970, "can be a combination of the highest quality of art and text, and many of them are."
+"Comics", wrote Capp in 1970, "can be a combination of the highest quality of art and text, and many of them are."
 Capp produced many giveaway educational comic books and public services pamphlets, spanning several decades, for the Red Cross, the Department of Civil Defense, the Department of the Navy, the U.S. Army, the Anti-Defamation League, the Department of Labor, Community Chest (a forerunner of United Way), and the Job Corps.
 Capp's studio provided special artwork for various civic groups and nonprofit organizations as well.
 Dogpatch characters were used in national campaigns for the Cancer Foundation, the March of Dimes, the National Heart Fund, the Boy Scouts of America, Minnesota Tuberculosis and Health Association, the National Amputation Foundation, and Disabled American Veterans, among others.
 They were also used to help sell Christmas Seals.

 In the early 1960s, Capp regularly wrote a column entitled Al Capp's Column for the newspaper The Schenectady Gazette (currently The Daily Gazette).
 He was the Playboy interview subject in December 1965, in a conversation conducted by Alvin Toffler.
 In August 1967, Capp was the narrator and host of an ABC network special called Do Blondes Have More Fun?
 In 1970, he was the subject of a provocative NBC documentary called This Is Al Capp.